JoJoAbdellatif/Rust-Tutorials/README.md

 1) ### prerequisites
     - VScode installed
-    - visual studio installer (installer only) installed
+    - Visual studio installer (installer only) installed
-    - visual studio build tools installed with "Desktop development with C++"
+    - Visual studio build tools installed with "Desktop development with C++"
         - Download File: https://aka.ms/vs/17/release/vs_BuildTools.exe
         - This is used for linking the libraries to the binary in the building process

 2) ### installation
-    - install the `rust-analyzer` VScode extension:
+    - Install the `rust-analyzer` VScode extension:
         - go to extensions
         - type "rust-analyzer"
         - choose the verified one by rust-lang.org
         - install
-    - install `rustup`:
+    - Install `rustup`:
         - download file: https://www.rust-lang.org/tools/install
         - run the installation to install the standard packages
         - If Rust analyzer does not work yet, then cargo needs to be added to system ENVs: